top of page

 TRAIL UPDATES

-The next meeting of the BCSC will be held on 9 December 2025 at Little Rock Tavern (formally Rumors) located on US 10 South, of Rice MN.
+The next meeting of the BCSC will be held on 10 February 2026 at Little Rock Tavern located on US 10 south of Rice MN.
 Social begins at 6:00pm, meeting at 7:00.
-For those who may be interested, there will be a white elephant gift exchange.
-Bring a wrapped gift to participate.

 THERE ARE STILL ISSUES WITH TRESPASSING.
 STAY ON THE TRAIL.
 SEE BELOW FOR THE PENALTIES.
 WE DO NOT TAKE THESE ISSUES LIGHTLY!